zeux/zeux.github.io/_posts/2022-09-02-vpexpandb-neon-z3.md

 # Conclusion

-These few lines of meshoptimizer code had an interesting journey - starting with an SSSE3 implementation, which was the mental model I had at the time, discovering that the core idea, byte expansion, is so common that of course AVX-512 has a dedicated instruction, wrestling with NEON emulation of movemask, enhancing WebAssembly SIMD proposal (this snippet was one of the use cases for addition of swizzle and bitmask) and finally discovering that in some cases, a plain old 64-bit multiply is as powerful as a SIMD instruction or two.
+These few lines of meshoptimizer code had an interesting journey - starting with an SSSE3 implementation, which was the mental model I had at the time, discovering that the core idea, byte expansion, is so common that of course AVX-512 has a dedicated instruction for it, wrestling with NEON emulation of movemask, enhancing WebAssembly SIMD proposal (this snippet was one of the use cases for addition of swizzle and bitmask) and finally discovering that in some cases, a plain old 64-bit multiply is as powerful as a SIMD instruction or two.

 The performance gains quoted here may seem small - but as often happens with performance tuning, to get solid wins for the entire algorithm you need to optimize all individual parts to get cumulative gains!
 Getting a few % of throughput gains on the entire algorithm merely from tuning something as small as movemask emulation is pretty exciting from that perspective.